 - If they are inflexible on the salary, ask if any other aspects of the compensation package are negotiable.
 You may be able to lobby for more vacation, flexible hours, the possibility of performance-based bonuses and more.
 But remember, you should never try to negotiate before you have a firm offer.

-If you’re approaching a job interview, we strongly recommend that you meet with a Career Center advisor to learn how to navigate this complex process.
+If you’re approaching a job interview, we strongly recommend that you meet with a Career Center Coach or Counselor to learn how to navigate this complex process.